 Table of Contents

-This issue can be painful and cause vision issues, so it is important to seek prompt treatment.
 There is also the risk for serious complications if a hyphema is not treated.
-(Learn More)

-There are several tests that the doctor might perform to make an accurate diagnosis.
-If trauma was the cause, it is also important to perform additional testing to look for other potential issues, such as a concussion.
-(Learn More)
+Doctors can perform several tests to make an accurate diagnosis.
+If trauma is the cause, it is also important for a doctor to screen for other potential issues, such as a concussion.

 What Is a Hyphema?

 Hyphema is the presence of grossly visible blood in the anterior chamber of the eye.
 When you get a direct blow to your eyeball, disruption of the ocular vessels leads to the accumulation of blood between the iris and the cornea.
 Iris is the colored portion of your eye, while the cornea is the colorless layer covering the front part of the eye.
 Normally, a clear fluid known as aqueous humor fills the space between the two, giving optimal vision.